Game Review – Quests of Valeria

 Quests of Valeria is a strategy game.
 You need to spend cards from your hand to hire Citizens to your Guild.
 You need to discard Citizens from your Guild to complete Quests.
 The less cards you can discard to complete a Quest the better your game will be, but don’t spend too long looking for the perfect combo, it might never happen, and you’ll get left behind!

-The RRP for Quests of Valeria is £24.99, and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for Quests of Valeria is £24.99, and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter